 If you forget your screen unlock password, PIN or pattern, you can use the device repair feature in Xperia™ Companion to erase the security layer.
 You need to provide your Google account login details to perform this operation.
 By running the repair feature, you reinstall software for your device and you may lose some personal data in the process.

 To repair the device software using Xperia™ Companion

 Before performing a software repair, make sure you know your Google™ credentials.
 Depending on your security settings, you may need to enter them in order to start up the device after a software repair.

-- Open the Xperia™ Companion software on the computer and press Software repair on the main screen.
+- Open the Xperia™ Companion software on the computer if it is not automatically launched and select Software repair on the screen.

 - Follow the on-screen instructions to reinstall the software and complete the repair.